cjohnston1158/mini-stack-1/2_LXD-On-OVS/README.md

-Would you like to connect to a MAAS server? (yes/no) [default=no]: no Would you like to create a new local network bridge? (yes/no) [default=yes]: no Would you like to configure LXD to use an existing bridge or host interface?(yes/no) [default=no]: yes Name of the existing bridge or host interface: wan Would you like LXD to be available over the network? (yes/no) [default=no]: yes Address to bind LXD to (not including port) [default=all]: all Port to bind LXD to [default=8443]: 8443
+Would you like to connect to a MAAS server? (yes/no) [default=no]: no Would you like to create a new local network bridge? (yes/no) [default=yes]: no Would you like to configure LXD to use an existing bridge or host interface?(yes/no) [default=no]: yes Name of the existing bridge or host interface: external Would you like LXD to be available over the network? (yes/no) [default=no]: yes Address to bind LXD to (not including port) [default=all]: all Port to bind LXD to [default=8443]: 8443